NC State’s Enrollment Strategy

 Teaching and Learning with Technology

 Instructional technology can contribute substantially to the quality of teaching and learning.
 Technology can stimulate innovative teaching, enrich learning resources for students, facilitate interactions among students and faculty, and help us leverage our resources to give access to more students.
-Achieving the appropriate combination of distance education, blended courses and programs, and high-impact educational content will raise program quality, student engagement, student success and efficiency of course offerings.
+Distance education, blended courses and programs, and high-impact educational content can raise program quality, student engagement, and efficiency through the following strategies: